spacer

 Phonemic awareness games soon became the order of the day in the authors’ classrooms and the children love them.
 For example, the teacher points to a table and models the game by saying, “This is a /t/ table.
 Can you say /t/ table?”
 The child replies, “/t/ table”.

-As the child gains skill and confidence in segmenting the first letter of the name of objects and picture cards in the classroom, the child can ask the teacher to repeat after her the name of the object or card the child points to.
-The child will have segmented the first sound independently rather than repeating after the teacher.
+As the child gains skill and confidence in segmenting the first letter of the name of objects and in picture cards in the classroom, the child can ask the teacher to repeat after her the name of the object or card that the child points to.
+With this step, the child will have segmented the first sound independently rather than repeating after the teacher.

 The games and commands can be as simple or complex as the child is capable but the child is never challenged beyond his or her capacity.
 If a child makes an error it is part of the learning process and the child is not corrected by saying, “No, that’s wrong!”
 (For example, if the command is to put the /b/ bird on the dog, and the child puts the bird on the cat the teacher may say, “Oh you found the cat!
 Here is the dog.
 Can you put the /b/ bird on the dog next?”